igemuoftATG/generator-igemwiki/README.md

 The `--save` is important as it adds bootstrap to the dependencies object in the `bower.json` file, and will be used by [wiredep](https://github.com/taptapship/wiredep) to inject the proper css and script tags into the outputted html.
-Browser all the Bower packages [here](http://bower.io/search/).
+Browse all the Bower packages [here](http://bower.io/search/).

 ### Gulp